It doesn’t have to be difficult to sleep with GERD

 Make gravity part of your game plan

-When you eat too much and lay down too soon, gravity doesn’t get to play its role in the game plan.
+While taking your GERD medication (omeprazole, pantoprazole, famotidine, etc.) is important, when you eat too much and lay down too soon, gravity doesn’t get to play its role in the game plan.

 The food, mixed with stomach acids, batter the lower esophageal sphincter.

 It’s as if the food is fighting not to be digested.
 Whatever you’ve eaten shoots past this blocker, right up the esophagus.
 It catches the epiglottis relaxed and then . . .
 SAFETY!
 The food bolus sneaks into your bronchioles causing you to cough, hack, and wake up.

 The irritation can persist for quite a while.
 Even a drink of water won’t clear it sometimes.